Workout the Canadian Way!

-(working your chest and arms)
+(Working your chest and arms)

 Tip: You can do push-ups from your knees or standing up against a wall

-(working your legs and gluts)
+(Working your legs and glutes)

 Reminder: Keep the weight in your heels as you sit back

-(working your side core)
+(Working your side core)

 Reminder: If you move slower, you will feel the burn more

-(working your core)
+(Working your core)

 Tip: If this is too challenging, you can always crunch instead, lifting the head and shoulders off the ground

-(bridge pose; working the back of your legs and gluts)
+(Bridge pose; working the back of your legs and gluts)

 Reminder: Lift and lower down to a hover

-(working the back of your arms, lift and lower your bottom)
+(Working the back of your arms, lift and lower your bottom)